huazzers/desma126/docs/11-bitsy.md

 - Three people max.
 - Workshop the idea, make a sketch, storyboard, plan what you’ll make (remember that your game can be small)
 - Divide up the work if needed. (writing, drawing, sounds, bitsy assembly)
+    * **Have a "developer" work on the core interactions of your game using placeholder interactable objects and rooms.** <br>This person would implement the dialogs, variable actions, and exit/endings of the game; and eventually compile the finalised assets made by other team members. <br><br>There could be multiple developers working on different parts of the game -- remember to plan ahead for how certain variable data should be labelled to avoid conflicts when merging.
+    * **Have only ONE (1) person working on room and tile designs.** <br>Merging room and tile data can get especially tedious, because you'll find yourself needing to re-index a bunch of tile assets... <br><br>Other game asset data like sprites, avatars, items, and audio are comparatively easier to compile from multiple sources.
 - Make sure to add an **ending** somewhere in your project!

 <br>